This chapter includes the following sections:

 For more information about creating a deployment plan during development, see Exporting an Application for Deployment to New Environments.

-When a version of the application is ready to be released, the development team packages the application deployment files and delivers both the deployment files and a master deployment plan to deployers for each target environment.
+When a version of the application is ready to be released, the development team packages the application deployment files and delivers both the deployment files and a primary deployment plan to deployers for each target environment.

 Each deployer uses the WebLogic Server Administration Console to install the application and identify the deployment plan to use for configuration.
 The WebLogic Server Administration Console validates the overall deployment configuration based on the resources available in the target domain.
 The Console then presents a list of configurable properties defined in the plan (as well as any invalid properties) to the deployer for editing.